Vertexvis/vertex-web-sdk/packages/viewer-react/README.md

 ![npm](https://img.shields.io/npm/v/@vertexvis/viewer-react)
 ![npm (scoped with tag)](https://img.shields.io/npm/v/@vertexvis/viewer-react/canary)

-Project contains React bindings for Vertex's Viewer SDK.
+This project contains React bindings for Vertex's Viewer SDK.
 These bindings are auto-generated from `@vertexvis/viewer`.

+## Installation

+Run `yarn add @vertexvis/viewer-react` or `npm install @vertexvis/viewer-react` to add the project as an NPM dependency.

 ## Usage

-Run `yarn add @vertexvis/viewer-react` or `npm install @vertexvis/viewer-react` to add the project as an NPM dependency.

 The project includes a component loader, `defineCustomElements`, that needs to be invoked in order for the elements to be loaded and rendered.